Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide_TransitAnalysisTools.md

 - Maximum travel time
 - Mean travel time

+You can also choose to save a feature class containing the combined network analysis output for the entire time window.

 Running this tool involves two steps:

 1. Prepare an OD Cost Matrix or Route layer in the map